Ruben Amorim to Man Utd? Why Sporting coach who took team to first title in 19 years is ready for the Premier League

-Ruben Amorim has long been of interest to Europe's top clubs following his success with Sporting in Portugal but what would the 39-year-old coach linked with the Manchester United job bring to the Premier League?
+Ruben Amorim has long been of interest to Europe's top clubs following his success with Sporting in Portugal but what is he like as a manager and what will the 39-year-old coach bring to Man Utd and the Premier League?
 Adam Bate spoke to rival coaches to find out...

 It has long been inevitable that Ruben Amorim would take one of Europe's biggest jobs.
 Winning the title with Sporting in 2021 at the age of 36 all but guaranteed that.
 Repeating the feat last season only underlined his ability as a coach.